Blackkader/CTF/Writeups/Summerrush/adventuretime.md

 ![error](../../Ressources/image_75.png)

-it's gonna be pain ! so we can just patch the funtion to NOPs !
+it's gonna be pain ! so we can just patch the function to NOPs !

 We procceed now with this :
 ```C